I’ve Been Accused

-At the conclusion of the investigation, both the Claimant and the Respondent will have an opportunity to review the Draft Investigation Report; meet with the Investigators; submit additional comments and information to the Investigators; identify any additional witnesses or evidence for the Investigators to pursue; and submit any further questions that they believe should be directed by the Investigators to the other party or to any witnesses.
+At the conclusion of the investigation, both the Complainant and the Respondent will have an opportunity to review the Draft Investigation Report; meet with the Investigators; submit additional comments and information to the Investigators; identify any additional witnesses or evidence for the Investigators to pursue; and submit any further questions that they believe should be directed by the Investigators to the other party or to any witnesses.

-If you have been accused it is very important that you DO NOT contact the Claimant.
+If you have been accused it is very important that you DO NOT contact the Complainant.
 It is a violation of College policy to retaliate in any way against individuals because they have raised allegations of sex- or gender-based discrimination or harassment.